jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (a) section 98 (which sets the minimum liability in respect of child support):
   (b) section 106(2) to (4) (which relate to the orders that may be made):
   (c) section 107 (which relates to implementation of orders):
-  (d) section 119(1)(a) (which relates to the cessation of orders).
+  (d) section 119(1)﻿(a) (which relates to the cessation of orders).
-(2) The Commissioner shall give both parties, in writing, the reasons for making the determination (including the reasons for which the Commissioner is satisfied as required by section 105(1)).
+(2) The Commissioner shall give each party, in writing, the reasons for making the determination (including the reasons for which the Commissioner is satisfied as required by section 105(1)).
 (3) A contravention of subsection (2) in relation to a determination does not affect the validity of the determination.

 ### 96E Requirements for application